-Everyone who has ever worked in IT has surely stumbled upon communication issues between programmers and testers, or in other cases, another person whose role was to check whether the task was completed correctly.
-Speaking with coders, you can hear many anecdotes regarding bug reports and feedback they have received.
-When returning a task, I often find myself wanting to write just: “It doesn’t work!”
+Everyone who has ever worked in IT has surely stumbled upon communication issues between programmers and testers, or in other cases.
+Talking to programmers, you can hear many anecdotes regarding bug reports and feedback they have received.
+Working as a tester in a drupal agency, I see this issue from the other side, but I understand the developement team.
+When returning a task from tests, I often find myself wanting to write just: “It doesn’t work!”.
 However, situations in which nothing actually works are pretty rare.
 You should believe that if a programmer has decided to push his code to testing, they are certain that it works for them and they checked at least some of the basic paths in their environment.
 This is why we should try and give the developer the most information possible about the error or bug that we managed to find.

 “It doesn’t work!”